-Nicole focuses her practice on environmental regulatory law and litigation, federal permitting and project planning, complex legislative analysis.
+Nicole focuses her practice on environmental regulatory law and litigation, federal permitting and project planning, and complex legislative analysis.
 She has experience with the Agricultural Improvement Act of 2018, the Endangered Species Act, and Federal Acquisition Regulations for federal government contracting clients.

-Prior to joining Beveridge & Diamond, Nicole practiced as an Associate in the Washington, DC area, served as a Law Clerk with the Majority Office of the U.S. House of Representatives’ Committee on Agriculture, and interned with The U.S. Department of Agriculture’s Office of the General Counsel in the Natural Resources and Environment Division.
+Prior to joining Beveridge & Diamond, Nicole practiced as an Associate in the Washington, DC area, served as a Law Clerk with the Majority Office of the U.S. House of Representatives’ Committee on Agriculture, and interned with the U.S. Department of Agriculture’s Office of the General Counsel in the Natural Resources and Environment Division.